Notary: Common law vs. civil law notaries

 Most common law systems have what is called in the United States a notary public, a public official who notarizes legal documents and who can also administer and take oaths and affirmations, among other tasks.
 Although notaries public are public officials, they are not paid by the government; they may obtain income by charging fees, provide free services in connection with other employment (for example, bank employees), or provide free services for the public good.
 In the United States (except Puerto Rico), any person – lawyer or otherwise – may be commissioned as a notary.

 Most civil law-based systems (including Puerto Rico and Quebec) have the civil law notary, a legal professional performing many more functions than a common-law notary public.
 They are qualified lawyers who provide many of the same services as common-law attorneys/solicitors (negotiation and drafting of contracts, legal advice, settlement of estates, creation of a company and its status, writing of wills and power of attorney, interpretation of the law, mediation, etc.) except any involvement in disputes to be presented before a court.

 In the United States, a signing agent, also known as a loan signing agent, is a notary public who specializes in notarizing mortgage and real estate documents.

 Notaries in civil law jurisdictions are specialized in all matters relating to real estate, completing title exams in order to confirm the ownership of the property, the existence of any encumbrances such as easements or mortgages and hypothecs.

 Often, in the case of lawyer notaries, the certificate to be provided will not require the person appearing to sign.
 Examples are certificates authenticating copies and certificates as to law, such as certificates as to the capacity of a company to perform certain acts, or explaining probate law in the place.

 Online systems

-In the United States, many states including Virginia, Texas, Ohio, and Nevada have passed laws allowing for online witness by notaries, using screen sharing or webcams as well as identity verification processes.
-To comply with state law, notaries must be located in any of the states that have authorized remote notarization services.
-Virginia was the first state to pass legislation allowing online notarization in 2012.
-Texas and Nevada passed similar laws in 2017 that went into effect in July 2018.
-As of 19 December 2023 there were 47 states and the District of Columbia have laws that allow remote e-notarization, although not all have finished implementing necessary rules.

-Several platforms now facilitate remote online notarization.
+In the United States, remote online notarization (RON) allows a signer to appear before a notary through two-way audio and video communication rather than being physically present in the same location.
+This differs from in-person electronic notarization, in which electronic documents and signatures are used but the signer and notary meet in person.

+Virginia enacted legislation authorizing remote electronic notarization in 2011, followed by Montana in 2015 and Nevada and Texas in 2017.
+The National Association of Secretaries of State reports that 47 states and the District of Columbia have laws allowing remote electronic notarization, although implementation and requirements vary by state.

+Requirements concerning the notary's location, identification of the signer, and recordkeeping depend on the governing jurisdiction.
+In Texas, for example, the notary must be physically located within the state when performing an online notarization, while the signer may be elsewhere.
+Texas also requires an electronic record of the notarization, including an audio-video recording.

+Several platforms facilitate remote online notarization, including Notarize, BlueNotary, Notaron, and NotaryLive.
+The National Notary Association maintains a state-by-state directory identifying approved or listed RON platforms and describing whether each state requires provider approval.